 Step 2 - Replacing Sinking Bricks Set in Mortar

 Use a chisel to remove the problem bricks.
 Chip the mortar from the edges of the bricks you are lifting and around the settled bricks that surround them.
-Mix 1 part cement to 3 parts sand in a wheelbarrow, adding water whilst mixing, until the mixture turns to a muddy consistency.
+Mix 1 part cement to 3 parts sand in a wheelbarrow, adding water whilst mixing until the mixture turns to a muddy consistency.
 Lay a base of mortar about 1/2 inch thick into the void left by the removed bricks.
-Use the scrap of wood to level.
+Use a scrap of wood to level.
 Next, use a pointing trowel to apply mortar to the sides of the brick.
 Each layer should be about 3/4 inch thick.
 Push each brick into place on top of the base of mortar and make sure that they are tightly packed against the neighboring bricks.
 Once all the bricks have been replaced, use the pointing trowel to apply mortar between the tops of the bricks to finish.
 Brush away any excess mortar with a broom.

 Step 3 - Replacing Missing Mortar

 Give the area a thorough wash, preferably with a pressure washer.
 Cleaning the patio will enable you to see the particular type of mortar used on your patio.
 The color and size of the sand grains in the new mortar must match the original mortar.
 Once you have obtained the appropriate type of sand, mix 1 part sand to 1 part cement.
 As you would imagine, this ratio will produce a stronger mortar than the one described in the previous step.
 The extra strength is necessary for patch-up work such as this.